COVID-19 and Pulmonary Embolism: Frequently Asked Questions

 If a patient is empirically started on anticoagulation for suspected PE, how long should they be anticoagulated?
 What if later investigation shows no evidence of PE?

 All patients with COVID-19 who are started on empiric therapeutic anticoagulation for presumed or documented PE should be given a minimum course of 3 months of the therapeutic regimen (provided the patient tolerates treatment without serious bleeding).
 Thrombus resolution can occur within a few days of effective anticoagulation, so negative results from delayed testing should not be interpreted as implying PE or DVT was not previously present.
-At 3 months, therapeutic anticoagulation can stop, provided the patient has recovered from COVID-19 and has no ongoing risk factors for thrombosis or other indications for anticoagulation (e.g. atrial fibrillation).
+At 3 months, therapeutic anticoagulation can stop, provided the patient has recovered from COVID-19 and has no ongoing risk factors for thrombosis or other indications for anticoagulation (e.g. prolonged immobilization or atrial fibrillation).

 For additional information, see: